Frequently Asked Questions

 Q: Do we bulk bill for Medicare?

-Yes, we bulk bill for Medicare eligible patients through the Enhanced Primary Care (EPC) Program.
+We can only bulk bill eligible patients with referrals through the Enhanced Primary Care (EPC) Program.

 For more information please visit the Medicare EPC site, or your local General Medical Practitioner.